wbhicks/stg/gemini/common_across_hosts/bookmarks/people.md

 * Quotations from Wikipedia entries lack footnotes when appearing within a section about that same Wikipedia entry.
 * Footnotes within Wikipedia quotations have been removed.
 * 30 underscores are used for thematic breaks, always between blank lines.
+* The caret can be removed from both footnote parts to disable markdown rendering.

 ## Standalone entries, in alphabetical order by Wikipedia entry name